The following ports need to be forwarded for Media Browser:

 - The internal IP address of your router.

-- The internal IP address of your computer.
+- The internal IP address of your media server.

 - A list of TCP and UDP ports that need to be forwarded.